publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt1/m__us_usc_t29_s796d.md

                 The appointing authority described in paragraph (3) may delegate the authority to fill such a vacancy to the remaining voting members of the Council after making the original appointment.

+    (c) __Functions__

-    (c) __Duties__
+        (1) __Duties__

         The Council shall—

-        (1) jointly develop and sign (in conjunction with the designated State unit) the State plan required in [section 796c of this title][/us/usc/t29/s796c];
+            (A) develop the State plan as provided in [section 796c(a)(2) of this title][/us/usc/t29/s796c/a/2];

-        (2) monitor, review, and evaluate the implementation of the State plan;
+            (B) monitor, review, and evaluate the implementation of the State plan;

-        (3) coordinate activities with the State Rehabilitation Council established under [section 725 of this title][/us/usc/t29/s725], if the State has such a Council, or the commission described in [section 721(a)(21)(A) of this title][/us/usc/t29/s721/a/21/A], if the State has such a commission, and councils that address the needs of specific disability populations and issues under other Federal law;

-        (4) ensure that all regularly scheduled meetings of the Statewide Independent Living Council are open to the public and sufficient advance notice is provided; and
+            (C) meet regularly, and ensure that such meetings of the Council are open to the public and sufficient advance notice of such meetings is provided;

-        (5) submit to the Commissioner such periodic reports as the Commissioner may reasonably request, and keep such records, and afford such access to such records, as the Commissioner finds necessary to verify such reports.
+            (D) submit to the Administrator such periodic reports as the Administrator may reasonably request, and keep such records, and afford such access to such records, as the Administrator finds necessary to verify the information in such reports; and

+            (E) as appropriate, coordinate activities with other entities in the State that provide services similar to or complementary to independent living services, such as entities that facilitate the provision of or provide long-term community-based services and supports.

+        (2) __Authorities__

+        The Council may, consistent with the State plan described in [section 796c of this title][/us/usc/t29/s796c], unless prohibited by State law—

+            (A) in order to improve services provided to individuals with disabilities, work with centers for independent living to coordinate services with public and private entities;

+            (B) conduct resource development activities to support the activities described in this subsection or to support the provision of independent living services by centers for independent living; and

+            (C) perform such other functions, consistent with the purpose of this chapter and comparable to other functions described in this subsection, as the Council determines to be appropriate.

+        (3) __Limitation__

+            The Council shall not provide independent living services directly to individuals with significant disabilities or manage such services.

     (d) __Hearings and forums__